Many people who die from a prescription opioid overdose receive a diagnosis of chronic pain or a psychiatric condition within a year of their death.

 Psychiatric illnesses are common among people who have both chronic pain and opioid use disorder.

-A 2016 study in the Journal of Clinical Psychiatry found that many people who had both conditions currently met the diagnostic criteria for:
+A 2016 in the Journal of Clinical Psychiatry found that many people who had both conditions currently met the diagnostic criteria for:

 - Anxiety: 48 percent